margaux-m/margaux-m/README.md

 I'm a full stack developer based in Brussels who also loves UX/UI Design.

 I recently graduated from Le Wagon, Web Development bootcamp.
 I am now doing an internship as a back-end developer at Nodalview.

-- 🔭 I’m currently working on [Móiminteam](https://github.com/margaux-m/moiminteam), a physical preparation app for teams

-- 🌱 I’m currently learning **CSS for JavaScript Developers and React**

-- 👩‍💻 All of my projects are available at [www.margauxmansanarez.com](www.margauxmansanarez.com)
+👩‍💻 All of my projects are available at [www.margauxmansanarez.com](www.margauxmansanarez.com)

 #### Connect with me: